spcanelon/silvia/content/blog/2021-06-01-hello-hugo-apero/index.markdown

 theme = "hugo-apero"
 ```

-<i class="fas fa-exclamation-circle pr2"></i> At this point you'll probably start to get some error messages like the one below.
+<i class="fas fa-exclamation-circle pr2"></i> At this point you will probably start to get some error messages like the one below.
 Don't panic!
 Let's get through the rest of the steps first.
 I'm including my errors in this post in case they are helpful/validating for you!

 ```r
 Could not build site because certain shortcodes weren't found